ryuskomclaren-del/WFGM-Wildfire-s-Female-Gender-mod-update---bust_size-3.5F-mc-1.21.11-Fabric-/README.md

 For a better experience using the edited mod, it is recommended not to set bust sizes above 250%.
-For the mod to work correctly, Fabric API mc 1.21.11 - 0.140.0 is required, otherwise the mod may not work or may crash the game.
+For the mod to work correctly, Fabric API mc 1.21.11 - 0.140.0 or highter is required, otherwise the mod may not work or may crash the game.

 !WARNING!